NurjemalS/spotify/README.md

 How to Use?

----Go spotify developers > Dashbord > Create a new project
+1)Go spotify developers > Dashbord > Create a new project

----Use your client_id, secret_id, go to settings of the project and edit redirect url to your localhost url
+2)Use your client_id, secret_id, go to settings of the project and edit redirect url to your localhost url

 .